 • Behr – Renoir Bisque (PPU4-14) — A warm, creamy beige with subtle peach undertones, this shade creates a soft and inviting atmosphere in small kitchens.
 It pairs beautifully with light wood cabinetry, white quartz or marble countertops, and metallic finishes like antique bronze.
 Soft, ambient lighting will enhance its warm undertones, making the space feel cozy and well-balanced.

-• Farrow & Ball – String (No. 8) — This paint color is a warm beige with soft yellow undertones that bring a gentle, sun-kissed feel to tiny kitchens.
+• Farrow & Ball – String (No. 8) — This is one of the best warm beige paint colors, with soft yellow undertones that bring a gentle, sun-kissed feel to tiny kitchens.
 It works well with natural wood tones, light-colored stone countertops, and classic white or cream cabinetry.
 Choose brushed brass or copper hardware to enhance its warmth and incorporate soft, warm lighting for a timeless look.

 Painting your small kitchen with beige can instantly create a warm, inviting atmosphere while making the space feel larger.